 X-ray art in public and commercial spaces

 Below I am going to list some public and commercial spaces that are open to the public where you can see X-ray art.
-This list is not complete and is to a large degree dependant on readers who write to us and tell us where they have seen X-ray art prominently featured.
+This list is not complete and is to a large degree dependent on readers who write to us and tell us where they have seen X-ray art prominently featured.

 We can not guarantee that all information below is correct.
 The art might have been removed since we added it to this list.
 Do not hesitate to contact us if you visit any of the places below and find out that they no longer feature X-ray art.
-We want tohe information below to be correct.
+We want the information below to be correct.